Daytona 500: Hamlin's car turned over to Speedway

 “They were running the streets,” Gibbs said with a laugh.
 “We all got hammered.”

-When asked about Austin Dillon’s tradition of getting a tattoo on his rear-end after a big NASCAR victory, Gibbs smiled.
+When asked about the tradition Austin Dillon established of getting a tattoo on his rear-end after a big NASCAR victory, Gibbs smiled.

 “Oh, yeah, I got one,” he joked.